GB Railfreight: Fleet

+Mainline fleet

 To commence operations, seven Class 66/7s were ordered by GB Railfreight in April 2000.
 The type proved its value to the company, leading to multiple follow-on orders being placed.
-By the end of 2014, the total number of Class 66s purchased by GBRf had risen to 72; a further seven were delivered in 2016.

 During October 2012, three unused Class 66s, previously ordered by Crossrail Benelux and stabled in the Netherlands, were purchased and transported to Britain by GBRf.
 In the following year, a further two Class 66s that had previously operated in continental Europe were also obtained.
 These were numbered 66747 to 66751 in the GBRf fleet.
+By the end of 2014, the total number of Class 66s purchased by GBRf had risen to 72.